typedb/typedb-docs/0001-typedb/02-dev/02-schema.md

 | Relation type  |  Relation <br/>(Instance of Relation type)  |
 | Attribute type | Attribute <br/>(Instance of Attribute type) |

-There is a strict hierarchy of types with all types being children (grandchildren, grand- grandchildren, etc.) of a base type.
+There is a strict hierarchy of types with all types being descendants (children, grandchildren, great-grandchildren, etc.) of one of the base types.
 Every type can have only one parent.
 There is also an internal type `role` that is used in relations.
-Instances of types (i.e., the data) are known as `entities`, `relations`, and `attributes`.
+Instances of types (i.e., the data) are known as `entities`, `relations`, and `attributes`, depending on which branch of types they are belong to.

 ### Thing type